 Our rehabilitation care, based on conventional medicine, is offered to patients by a knowledgeable and sensitive staff, specially trained to treat survivors of all forms of cancer.
 They are experts at the top of their fields and comprise a variety of disciplines:

 Rather than using a “problem-oriented” approach and tackling each health issue as it arises, we address the full spectrum of post-cancer care.
 When evaluating a patient, in addition to focusing on his or her health conditions and symptoms, we take into consideration: diet, sleep issues, existing pain, endurance, strength, exercise habits and emotional outlook.
 All of these factors have an important effect on physical healing.

 After undergoing a thorough evaluation by a physician, a “team” of specialists is assigned to each patient according to his or her individual needs.
 The healthcare “team” creates a personalized rehabilitation plan, with the goals of increasing strength and energy, alleviating pain, improving physical functioning, achieving emotional balance and boosting the immune system.
 Each team member provides his or her expert guidance and training.

-When someone is told they have cancer, their life changes.
-But the patient isn't the only one affected.
-Life also changes for the caregiver, the one who helps the patient through the cancer journey.
+When someone has cancer, their life changes.
+But life also changes for those who help the patient through their cancer journey.
 Reliable caregiver support is crucial to the physical and emotional well-being of those with cancer.
-In this support group, you'll take away caregiving tips, advice, and support.
+In this support group, you'll find caregiving tips, advice, and camaraderie.
 Share, vent, laugh, and feel less alone in this private space.
-We’re here for you.
 All are welcome: spouses, partners, siblings, children, friends, etc.